thachp/eventdbx/README.md

 ## License

+---

+© 2025 Patrick Thach and contributors

-EventDBX is licensed under the [MIT](https://github.com/thachp/eventdbx/blob/HEAD/apps/system/) License.
+EventDBX is open source software licensed under the [MIT License](./LICENSE).
+See the LICENSE file in the repository for details.